 It rejects traditional models of diagnosis, preferring to place your experience at the centre of the work and allow your understanding of yourself to lead the therapy.
 This doesn’t mean it’s not challenging, as counselling can be at times, but rather it seeks to facilitate natural change processes in ways that are meaningful and sustainable for you.

 Gestalt is a German word that has no direct translation to English but represents wholeness, with the idea of many parts coming together to make one shape or form.
 Gestalt therapy is more concerned with asking how rather than why something is as it is, and employs a range of creative ways of exploring and understanding your ‘self’, with the goal of becoming more aware of what you are feeling, thinking and doing in the present moment.

 From a Gestalt perspective, your ‘self’ is understood as a process of contacting: what happens at the boundary between you and your environment?
 How do you make contact with your world and those around you?
 The way that you move about your world is a combination of many things – the different parts that contribute to the way you experience yourself as ‘whole’.

 That means that all of you matters.
 You have many ways of knowing who and how you are, from your experiential in-the-moment perceiving to your cognitive thought processes and reflections: these are all relevant.

 Sessions are 50 minutes and take place at the same time each week (although occasionally sessions can be moved).

 I hold a limited number of spaces at a concessionary rate.
 Please contact me for details.

-I require five days' notice for cancellation of a session, otherwise the full session fee will be payable.
+I require one week's notice for cancellation of a session, otherwise the full session fee will be payable.
 This is because once your regular appointment time is booked, I reserve that slot for you and cannot see anyone else in this time.